margaretmf/margaretmf.github.io/readinglist.md

 * A Treasury of Southern Folklore: Stories, Ballads, Traditions, & Folkways of the People of the South
 * A Treasury of American Folklore: Stories, Ballads, and Traditions of the People
 * Covered Bridges of Kentucky and Tennessee (B&W)
+* The Vanishing American Dream: A Frank Look at the Economic Realities Facing Middle- and Lower-Income Americans by Gene Ludwig
+* The Power of Creative Destruction: Economic Upheaval and the Wealth of Nations by Philippe Aghion
+* Nursing as Ministry by Kristen L. Mauk and Mary E. Hobus, Editors
+* Called to Care: A Christian Worldview for Nursing by Judith Allen Shelley and Arlene Miller
+* Spiritual Caregiving: HealthCare as a Ministry by Verna Benner Carson and Harold G. Koenig
+* Florence Nightingale: A Very Brief History by
+* How Neighborhoods Make Us Sick: Restoring Health and Wellness to Our Communities by Veronica Squires and Breanna Lathrop Lynn McDonald
+* Health, Healing, and the Church's Mission: Biblical Perspectives and Moral Priorities by Willard M. Swartley
+* Midwife of Borneo: The True Story of a Geordie Pioneer by Wendy Grey Rogerson and Barbara Fox
 * Songs from Shakespeare's Plays and Popular Songs of Shakespeare's Time
 * Shakespeare's Songbook
 * Express, Mail & Merchandise Service